 Honoring the service and sacrifice of our nation’s veterans is a duty that extends far beyond their time in uniform.
 One of the most lasting ways the Department of Veterans Affairs (VA) fulfills this mission is through the provision of VA headstones and markers.
-For many families, navigating the aftermath of a loss is overwhelming, and understanding how to secure a free veteran headstone or a VA grave marker can provide both financial relief and a profound sense of closure.
-As we move into late 2025 and 2026, new legislative updates are making these benefits more accessible than ever before.
+For many families, the aftermath of a loss is overwhelming, and understanding how to secure a free veteran headstone or a VA grave marker can provide both financial relief and a profound sense of closure.
+Recent legislative updates are making these benefits more accessible than before.

 Understanding Eligibility for VA Headstones and Markers